-A vendor is a lawfully authorized provider of transportation services who is either enrolled in the MA program pursuant to Part 504 of this Title or authorized to receive payment for transportation services directly from a social services district or other agent designated by the department.
-The term vendor does not mean an MA recipient or other individual who transports an MA recipient by means of a private vehicle.
+A vendor is a lawfully authorized provider of transportation services who is either enrolled in the Medicaid program pursuant to Part 504 of this Title or authorized to receive payment for transportation services directly from a local department of social services or other agent designated by the Department.

+The term vendor does not mean a Medicaid recipient or other individual who transports a Medicaid recipient by means of a private vehicle.